-Following is a guest post by Angie at Easy Living Mom… enjoy!!
+Following is an Easy Upcycling Ideas guest post by Angie at Easy Living Mom… enjoy!!

 2. Baby Wipe Boxes: I also cover these in scrapbook paper, and use them for items that are too small for an oatmeal container.
 Examples of items I keep in decorated baby wipe containers are manicure and pedicure items, girls’ hair accessories, and toys to keep in the car.

 3. Yogurt Containers: Holding on to large plastic containers (such as the ones for sour cream or cottage cheese) always come in handy.
 I use them for guests to take home leftovers because I won’t need them back, unlike Tupperware.

 4. Ketchup Bottles: A ketchup bottle works great for easy dispensing of any liquid mixtures.
 If you make your own sauces or jams, you can put them in cleaned-out ketchup bottles so that you don’t have to use a knife to spread it.
 You can also fill it with pancake batter to easily make pancakes in a skillet.